yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 a client to create a new ticket for each request, properly explaining what is not clear and how much detail is expected in the explanation.

-Second, we look at such requests positively &mdash; they are good indicators of certain inconsistencies in the software.
+Second, we look at such requests positively&mdash;they are good indicators of certain inconsistencies in the software.
 If it's not clear for the client why PostgreSQL is used and not MySQL, it's a fault of [our architect]({% pst 2014/oct/2014-10-12-who-is-software-architect %}).